 Don’t cheap out

 Sometimes companies will use WSUS just because it’s free.
 Yes, it’s free and does an OK job of deploying Microsoft updates.
-But most breaches involve third-party software, which WSUS won’t help with.
+But it’s more common for breaches to involve third-party software, which WSUS won’t help with.
 The average cost of a data breach is $3.86 million, and patching is one of the very few things you can do to prevent a breach.
 If patching software that works better than 90 percent of the time and makes it easy to deploy just the high-severity updates costs a fraction of that, it’s a justifiable expense.

 Look into SCCM but don’t stop there.
 Also look into the offerings available from companies like Ivanti, Flexera, Solarwinds, and IBM.
 If they automate more of the work by patching at a higher success rate and they cover the non-Microsoft software in your environment (including Linux), that’s functionality that’s worth paying a premium to get.